legion-labs/legion/apps/src-ctl-cli/doc/Design.md

 }
 ```

-Hash of a file node points to a blob.
+- Hash of a file node points to a blob.
-Hash of a directory node points to a tree.
+- Hash of a directory node points to a tree.

+---
+# Data: tree (continued)

-Every commit has a different root.
+- Every commit has a different root.
+- No need to have the whole tree in memory, only one folder at a time
-Unchanged directories refer to the same tree nodes.
+- Unchanged directories refer to the same tree nodes.
+- **Forces serialization of commit commands**
+  * even when two consecutive commits don't have overlapping changes
+  * because all commits refer to a complete tree hierarchy

 ---
 # Data: local workspace